Why measuring your intranet is critical

 8. Act on what you measure

 There’s no point measuring for the sake of measuring.
-Metrics should suggest interventions and actions, or help you make decisions that can improve your intranet.
+Intranet metrics should suggest interventions and actions, or help you make decisions that can improve company intranet success.
 The numbers may validate your decisions or show what resonates.

 It’s important to act on what you measure, otherwise, all value from the exercise is gone.
 To make sure this happens, record regular reviews of metrics and associated actions as part of a formal review process.
 Your intranet metrics will then deliver real value.

 For more information on how to improve intranet ROI while maximising workforce efficiency, read our Ultimate Guide to Measuring & Improving Intranet Success.

 The guide outlines what you should be measuring with a focus on 7 different areas:

 3. Engagement and participation

 6. Impact on other channels

 7. Organisational KPIs